 The purpose of the Striking Sparks program is to promote science education and interest in astronomy for Sonoma County students.

-The program’s name comes from Robert Ferguson and a student building a telescope together, and this struck a “Spark” of interest that contributed to the student ultimately graduating with a Ph.D. in Astrophysics.
+The program’s name comes from Robert Ferguson and a student building a telescope together; this struck a “Spark” of interest that contributed to the student ultimately graduating with a Ph.D. in Astrophysics.
 Our program’s goal is to strike more sparks of interest in Sonoma County students.

-Each year we award the contest winners new, easy-to-use, 6-inch reflecting Dobsonian mount telescopes.
+Each year we award the contest winners new, easy-to-use, 5.3-inch reflecting Dobsonian mount telescopes.

 Get your Striking Sparks application here.

 You or your organization may sponsor a telescope and participate in this worthwhile program.
-The cost to sponsor a Striking Sparks Telescope is $250.
+The cost to sponsor a Striking Sparks Telescope is $500.
 An engraved sponsor’s plaque is attached to each telescope.
 You can also donate to our GoFundMe Campaign.

 For additional information, contact Larry McCune, Striking Sparks Coordinator, at lmccune at rfo.org.